 Redcliffe Art Gallery

-One of the Redcliffe attractions is even an Art Gallery.
+One of the Redcliffe attractions is an Art Gallery.

-The Redcliffe Art Gallery isn’t big, but it does include works from local artists.
+The Redcliffe Art Gallery isn’t large, but it does feature works by local artists.
 It’s only half a dozen walls or so, but there are many artworks with changing exhibits.

 Hours